-Kathleen Dalton: She explains why she was drawn to write about TR
+Kathleen Dalton: She explains why she was drawn to write about TRHistorians in the News

 But countertrends emerged out of the Watergate era, too.
 Had there been anything in the past we had seen with hazy vision?
 Schooled in the social history generation, I had a deep respect for the new scholarship being written about groups ignored and underrepresented.
 But at Johns Hopkins University I had also been trained by my literary biographer mentor, Kenneth S. Lynn, to write a certain type of biography, a la Leon Edel's search for the figure under the carpet.
 Lynn trained his students to conduct a Sherlock Holmes search for all the clues.
 He sought his subject's vulnerabilities so he could open a jugular vein with the biographer's knife, but on his good days he could also appreciate with a delicate sensitivity the"shabby genteel" roots of William Dean Howells and the quaint humor of Mark Twain.
 I hoped not to apprentice in the art of writer's blood lust, but I took to the Sherlock Holmes detective work.
 What mystery then, Doctor Watson, should I solve when I go into business for myself?